Tell us about your work.

 Is "voice" a metaphor?

-It's more like a pars pro toto, it represents the artist's work.
+It's more like a pars pro toto, it represents the artist's work as a whole.
 I like taking metaphors literally.
 Freud's talk about digging up the unconscious — comparing himself to an archaeologist excavating ancient Rome — eventually led me to write a novel about a detective who mounts an archaeological dig within the confines of an apartment in Berlin, digging up the past and destroying the place in the process.
 The metaphor that governs the novel wound up setting the tone for much of my later work, because to understand a metaphor — and some kinds of jokes — you have to see double: you see the literal surface and then you see something else and suddenly you get the joke or make the connection and you see both aspects at once.
 I think that holds for all of my work, at least ideally.
 At some point the surface collapses and gives way to another layer or layers beneath it.

 What have metaphors got to do with your sculptures?

-Metaphors compress disparate worlds into a figure that lives on the border between them.
+Metaphors compress disparate worlds into a figure that lives on the border between them (see Mongrels).
 Implicit in the compression is conflict, sometimes violent conflict – a clash of cultures, materials, languages.
 The figurative sculptures are creatures caught crossing borders, so you see both worlds at once, in collision and conflict.
 If I'm looking for inspiration I go to Ovid's Metamorphoses - full of wondrous and terrifying stories of subversive, defiant transgression and the violence of punitive transformation meted out by the gods.
 I'm interested in the conflict and cross-breeding that generates hybrids.
 There's a wonderful book of poetry by Ted Hughes called Tales from Ovid which I turn to again and again in my work.
 The language is amazing.

 Franz Kafka shows up in a lot of your work.
 Why Kafka?